Homelessness in Florida

-Homelessness in Florida is considered a major social issue, mainly due to its warm weather.

 According to the United States Interagency Council on Homelessness, as of January 2017, there are an estimated 32,190 homeless individuals in Florida.
 Of this high number, 2,846 are family households, 2,019 are unaccompanied young adults (aged 18–24), 2,817 are veterans, and an estimated 5,615 are individuals experiencing chronic homelessness.
 According to a January 2020 count, this figure was 27,487 on any given day, a decrease from previous years.
-However, this figure could likely increase due to the moratorium for evictions that started in September and October of 2021.
+According to the U.S. Department of Housing and Urban Development, as of December 2022, the estimate for homeless individuals has dropped to 25,959, about 5% of the total U.S. homeless population.
+This is in spite of fears that moratorium on evictions could lead to an increase in the homeless population.